ceberle00/startup/README.md

 - DB/Login - Input box and submit button for login.
 The voting choices are data submitted by the users
 - WebSocket - The count of voting results represent the tally of realtime votes, and maybe they will take song info from a list of available songs on spotify

+## CSS Deliverable:

+For this deliverable I properly styled the application into its final appearance.

+Header, footer, and main content body
+Made the background color consisent and hopefully it doesn't clash Navigation elements - I dropped the underlines and changed the color for anchor elements.
+Application elements - Used good contrast and whitespace, tried to put the buttons all in the same place and make the buttons stand out
+Application text content - Consistent font
+Application images - Made them surround the title